 11 essential blogs for the construction industry

-Before we get started, a mild disclaimer of sorts: Not all of the following are blogs, technically speaking.
+Before we get started, a disclaimer of sorts: Not all of the following are blogs, technically speaking.
 Some are better defined as industry news sites or even digital magazines.
 However, we love content variety, and all of these have great content specially created for the construction industry.
 We wholeheartedly endorse them all.

 11. Fieldwire Blog